fedbiomed/fedbiomed/docs/developer/ci.md

 To view CI test output and logs :

-* view the merge request in gitlab (select `Merge requests` in left bar, then select your merge request)
+* view the pull request in GitHub (select `Pull requests` in the top bar, then select your pull request)
 * click on the `Pipeline` number (eg: #1289345) in the merge request, then click on the `Jobs` tab, then click on the job number (eg: #1294521)
 * select `Console output` in the left pane